emberjs/rfcs/text/0000-deprecate-property-lookup-fallback.md

 # Alternatives

-This pattern of having programming model constructs to distinguish between of the backing class and arguments passed to the component is not unique to Ember.
+This pattern of having programming model constructs to distinguish between the backing class and arguments passed to the component is not unique to Ember.

 ## What Other Frameworks Do